5 Min Read

 These insecurities can make a woman feel the need to confront the woman her man had the affair with hoping to prove or disprove her suspicions and fears.

-As a woman looks for the answer to that question she’s often asking a number of smaller ones as well.
+As a woman looks for the answer to that question, she’s often asking a number of smaller ones about the other woman.

 Or,